Dapivirine Ring: Using a Common Agenda to Plan for Introduction

 - Support national policymakers to adapt WHO guidelines to local context

-Advocates, including young women and previous trial participants, can be powerful voices to keep attention on the ring and move media, donors and implementers.
-IPM has a global advocacy program, AVAC has several programs to support advocates including an Advocacy Fellows Program and some countries have CSOs advocating for the introduction of the ring.
+Advocates, including previous trial participants who support the ring’s potential introduction, can be powerful voices to keep attention on the ring and move media, donors and implementers.
+IPM has a global advocacy program, AVAC has several programs to support advocates, including an Advocacy Fellows Program, and community based organizations (CBOs) in some countries are advocating for introduction of the ring.

 However, this work lacks a funding stream to develop and implement a comprehensive advocacy effort for the ring.